Dan-in-CA/sip_plugins/moisture_sensor_control/README.md

 The plugin only evaluates moisture sensor data but does not itself capture the data so it requires that a moisture sensor data plugin be enable that does so, for example the Moisture Sensor Data MQTT plugin.

+## Dependencies

+This plugin requires a moisture sensor data plugin to be installed, for example the Moisture Sensor Data MQTT plugin.

 ## For users